DOUGLASDAVIS369/icc-alpha/README.md

 icc-alpha
 =========

-Begins of a development project using Sass, Inuit, Gridset and Grunt.
+Development of a prototype for the International Criminal Court using Sass, Inuit, Gridset and Grunt.